Heritage bead traditions in Uzbekistan.

 Beads are still culturally significant in so many ethnic groups.
 Apart from their decorative value, beads are treasured for their connection to previous wearers.
 They were also prescious for the technology to make amd mold coloured, translucent glass was very special.

 The silk road was one of the trade routes linking the Middle East wth Asia.
 Intrepid seafarers sailed fom India across the ocean to Africa.
-Somehow the ancient trades would travel from Egypt or Mesopotamia to the Northern countries, trading their glass for amber which was treasured because it was regared as having trapped the sun.
+Somehow the ancient trades would travel from Egypt or Mesopotamia to the Northern countries we now call Scandinavia where they traded their glass for amber which was treasured in Egypt because it was regarded as having trapped the sun.

 In this image of an Uzbek woman she sits in front of her precious textiles wearing three necklaces that are obviously treasures, and over her shoulders she has an elaborate ornament made out of new seed beads.